haleboat/haleboat-pokedex-api/README.md

 This was initially an assignment that I've been working on after the fact.
 The reason why is to further enhance my knowledge and try new things.

+The javascript is commented and documented throughout so feel free to take a look.
+It still needs alot of clean up and something I'm actively working on.

 Some ideas I've had so far are:
 - Add more funcionality to the website through filter options.
-- Have cards display more information on the program.
+- Have cards display more information on the pokemon.
 - Update the theme away from the green-scale 'gameboy' feel.
 - Convert CSS to Sass.
 - Add more accessibility.
 - Make site more responsive.
+- Component based/structured javascript.

 Some ideas that I pursued and didn't follow through:
 - Build with nodeJS